-Bridges, as specified by this standard, allow the compatible interconnection of information technology equipment attached to separate individual LANs

-This revision is a maintenance roll-up of IEEE Std 802.1Q-2018 with the amendments of 802.1Qcc, 802.1Qcp & 802.1Qcy along with several minor bug fixes.
-Depending on their progress to approval, P802.1Qcr, P802.1Qcx, P802.1Qcw or other amendments in progress may also be included.
-The first draft is currently in WG ballot.
+Bridges, as specified by this standard, allow the compatible interconnection of information technology equipment attached to separate individual LANs.
+This revision is a maintenance rollup of IEEE Std 802.1Q-2018 with the amendments of 802.1Qcc, 802.1Qcp, 802.1Qcy, P802.1Qcr and P802.1Qcx along with several minor bug fixes.
+The second draft is being prepared for WG recirculation ballot.